gusmendess/loan_analysis/README.md

 raw_data_np
 ```

-## Checking for Incomplete Data: Checks the amount of missing values in the raw data.
-A temporary filling value (temporary_fill) is created and used to fill missing values in numeric data.
-Temporary statistics (minimum, mean, and maximum) are calculated for numeric data.
+## Checking for Incomplete Data: Checks the amount of missing values in the raw data and create temporary files to substitute them.

 ```python